dtextbook/dtextbook.github.io/index.md

 - Copies of WS2 Terms for How Far

-### Pre-lab discussion
+### Pre-lab discussion (Move to Left)
 1. Observe a moving object, (ex, toy car, remote operated toy, or even a video clip of an object moving).
 Ask yourself, “How do you know this object is moving?”
 1. Share some of your ideas with a partner.
-Then share some of your ideas with the whole class the the Chat function and brainstorm.
+Then share some of your ideas with the whole class the the Chat function and brainstorm.  **(Hyperlink for Discussion Board - Connect with QA Server)**
 1. Now watch the battery operated vehicle run on the floor or table.
 How could we figure out this toy car’s speed?
 1. Conduct a class brainstorm and record their ideas at the front of the room.